vvhg1/fisk/readme.md

 ![image info](./images/keymap.png)
 This is my personal keymap, main features include: one rotary encoder, Colemak-dh and Qwerty (both have somewhat modified symbols), layers, custom leader key, custom layer logic, custom oneshot modifiers, end of sentence, case modes (CAPSWORD, x_case, NUMW0RD), power brackets and dynamic info on both OLED displays.

-**Note:** This keymap assumes a US International ANSI layout and a Windows OS.
-This is due to my need for some international characters like £, Ä, Ö, Ü, ß.
+**Note:** This keymap assumes US ANSI layout on Windows OS.
 I have not tested it on other OS and shortcuts are the Win ones, but it should not be overly complicated to adapt.

 **Note:** There is also a default keymap included, in case anyone wants to start with a clean slate.